07akioni/treemate/README.md

 //      disabled?: boolean
 //      isLeaf? boolean
 //    }
-//    ignored nodee and group node should be in the data. const treeMate = createTreeMate(data)
+//    ignored node and group node should be in the data. const treeMate = createTreeMate(data)
 ```